-In June, the bill was referred to the Senate Committee on Banking, Housing, and Urban Affairs.
+In June 2021, S. 1820 was referred to the Senate Committee on Banking, Housing, and Urban Affairs.
+In March 2022, H.R.
+6880 was referred to the House Committee on Financial Services.

-We urge members to contact their Senators and ask for their support for Choice in Affordable Housing Act.
+We urge members to contact their Senators and Representatives and ask for their support for Choice in Affordable Housing Act.